 - write up a summary of research interests and intended topics (no more than 3000 characters)*

 *The summary of research interest and intended topics should describe current interests related to social innovation.
 A formal research proposal or a research assessment is not necessary at this stage.

 All University of Cambridge students are also members of a College.
 This is a requirement.
 Applications for membership will be done on the applicant’s behalf by the programme team after a conditional offer has been issued.
 To inform this process applicants are asked to select their two preferred College choices from a drop-down menu in the online application form.
 Note that some colleges do not accept part time students.

-Once the admissions team has received an application and the supporting documentation, the applicant is notified if she/he has been shortlisted for a Skype interview with the Programme Director.
+Once the admissions team has received an application and the supporting documentation, the applicant is notified if she/he has been shortlisted for a video interview with the Programme Director.
 The purpose of the interview will be to further gauge the candidate’s suitability for the programme.

 When an applicant is successful, the Registry Manager of the Institute of Continuing Education will issue a formal offer letter.
 The offer of a place on the programme will tend to come with conditions attached.
 These might be financial (proving that the applicant has the funds to needed to pay for the programme), language related (proving that the applicant’s English language skills are proficient), and/or academic (submitting original documents).
 It is the applicant’s responsibility to meet these requirements and provide the necessary evidence.

 This is the final stage of the applications process.
 Once you have met all the conditions and have the offer of a College place, you will be notified that you may begin your programme at the start of the academic year.
-At this stage you can start making arrangements such as visa, travel and accommodation.
+At this stage you can start making arrangements such as visa (for residential weeks only), travel and accommodation.